jfg - Instructions for authors

 The JFG class file for LaTeX2e

-Upon final acceptance of your paper authors will be asked to upload all source files and macros, together with postscript or pdf files to our server.
+Upon acceptance of the paper, author(s) will be contacted and asked to upload all source files and macros, together with a PDF file, to a link that will be provided.

-To prepare the article, use the journal’s LaTeX document class file jfg.cls (right-click the link and select ‘save link target as’ to download) and follow the sample file: jfg-template.tex, jfg-template.dvi, jfg-template.pdf.
+To prepare the article, you are encouraged to use the journal’s LaTeX style files jfg_macros.zip (right-click the link and select ‘save link target as’ to download), which may facilitate the production procedure.
+The folder contains

 Graphical items should be prepared as eps (encapsulated PostScript) files and included by using the graphicx package.